 We also provide many author benefits, such as free PDFs, a liberal copyright policy, special discounts on Elsevier publications and much more.
 Please click here for more information on our author services.

 Types of papers

-2. Review articles.
-Review articles are welcome but should be topical and not just an overview of the literature.
+2. Review articles including Systematic Reviews and Translational Science Reviews.
+Review articles are welcome but should be topical and insightful, not just an overview of the literature.

 3. Editorials.
 These articles are normally written by, or solicited by the Editors, but suggestions are welcome.

-Authors are encouraged to submit video material or animation sequences to support and enhance their article.
-For more information please see the paragraph on video data below.Ethics in publishing
+Authors are encouraged to submit video material or animation sequencesto support and enhance their article.
+For more information please see the video section.Contact Information

 - The Code of Ethics of the World Medical Association (Declaration of Helsinki) for experiments involving humans http://www.wma.net/en/30publications/10policies/b3/index.html

 - EU Directive 2010/63/EU for animal experiments http://ec.europa.eu/environment/chemicals/lab_animals/legislation_en.htm